mihailgaberov/js-ts-react-exercises/README_TS.md

-Here's the complete `README.md` file with all sections included:

----

 # 📚 Advanced TypeScript Exercises with Answers

 An advanced collection of TypeScript exercises covering types, generics, mapped types, utility types, and more.
 Each exercise includes the answer and a detailed explanation.